 To get the ball rolling, send a letter to your district’s head of special education, with a copy to your child’s principal.
 Some schools have a 504 or IEP application available online or in the guidance counselor’s office that you may need to fill out and include with your letter.

-1. Include any backup documentation — a diagnosis from a doctor, notes and e-mails from your child’s teacher, and copies of schoolwork or exams that you have put in your file.
+1. Include any backup documentation — an ADHD diagnosis from a doctor, notes and e-mails from your child’s teacher, and copies of schoolwork or exams that you have put in your file.

 2. Explain your child’s academic challenges and the measures the teacher and you have taken.